 South Lykken Trail (Palm Springs)

-This out and back route takes you over the highest point twice, so you’re doubling up on gain over the course of seven miles.
-Thanks to the elevation profile, this isn’t the most popular trail in town, but it’s a great way to work off those holidays calories—and one of the few dog-friendly trails just steps from town.
+This out and back route takes you over the highest point twice, so you’re doubling up on gain over the course of eight miles.
+Thanks to the elevation profile, this isn’t the most popular trail in town, but it’s a great way to work out those muscles.

 Devil's Slide Trail to Saddle Junction (Idyllwild)

 Stats: 6.9 miles out and back, ~1,840 feet of gain

 Notes: A National Forest Adventure pass is required to park at the trailhead (for more info, including locations where you can purchase a pass, please visit the U.S. Forest service website).
 Dogs are allowed.